HusseinYoussef/Chatting-System/README.md

         2- Retrieving a certain message using both **chat_id and message_number**.

 ## Endpoints
+***Note***: Kindly note that there is no API Gateway for the time being so you will have to send your requests to either one of the backend APIs directly.

+* Rails API lives on localhost:3000
+* Go API lives on localhost:8000

-*Note*: I opted to implement API versioning to further extend the learning experience.
+***Note***: I opted to implement API versioning to further extend the learning experience.

 ### Applications